Touchpoint: Process elements

-The customers derive touchpoint value from the capabilities offered, such as a great website making it easier to find product information, making their life easier or helping to facilitate decision-making.
-For business owners, value comes from information about customer preferences and the ability to use this knowledge to lock in customers.
-Today, early adopting consumers will immediately try anything if it looks as though it will improve their lives.
-The incorporation of Apps with GPS locations that can now display popular restaurants nearby and connect details of products and pricing, also offering consumer opinions and comments, enable consumers to select their destination and products based on brand and customer experience.
-The development of new touchpoint opportunities is hugely accelerated by new technology such as, augmented reality (AR), near field communications, IPTV and sixth sense technology.
+With these services, clients find product information, customer preferences and advertising data.
+The incorporation of Apps with GPS locations that can now display popular restaurants nearby and connect details of products and pricing, consumer opinions, comments, and destination selection.
+The development of new touchpoint opportunities is accelerated by new technology such as, augmented reality (AR), near field communications, IPTV and sixth sense technology.
 The challenge for businesses is to keep up to date, engaged, understand, make choices and respond to the touchpoint opportunities evolving.
 (Westernberg, E. 2010).

 Richardson, A (2010), states that taking the time to look at touchpoints as a collective whole, would help shape a better customer experience and even point to opportunities to invent new types of touchpoints.
 It may reveal that some touchpoints are overly reliant on third parties who are not upholding their part of the customer experience.
 When Apple got fed up with retailers not doing a good enough job in communicating the Mac experience, it opened up its own stores, which is now a key reason why Apple is now able to attract a broader customer base.
 To analyze touchpoints requires multiple parts of a business to work together to improve the customer experience.
 Although hard to do and often more reflective of the business organizational chart than they are of an ideal experience, accomplishing a measure of integration will enable a customer experience that has competitive durability and customer enthusiasm and loyalty.